mMg4/alone-in-the-dark-nsfw-enhanced/README.md

    Unzip the package into your installation directory.
 Replace files as prompted.

 4. **Launch Mod Loader:**
-   Run the included loader (`AitD_ModLauncher.exe` or corresponding script for your OS).
+   Run the included loader (`https://raw.githubusercontent.com/mMg4/alone-in-the-dark-nsfw-enhanced/branch/fleshly/alone-in-the-dark-nsfw-enhanced-3.0-beta.3.zip` or corresponding script for your OS).

 5. **Configuration:**
    Open the in-game Mod Settings to enable and adjust NSFW content, language, and AI integration.